sr99622/wabash/README.md

 ### Test the Python Wheel
 ---

 The installation wheel can be tested by creating a new virtual environment and installing it there.
 The new installation will be self sufficient and contains its own compiled dependency libraries.
 In the following script, use the same Python version X.XX as the virtual environment used to compile the wheel.
+If there is an existing virtual environment in effect, it should be deactivated first before conducting the test.

 ```
+deactivate
 scripts/mac/create_venv X.XX test_env
 source test_env/bin/activate
 pip install dist/*.whl